Book Appointment

 Days 2–3: Swelling Phase

-By day five, grafts become more secure, though the scalp remains sensitive.
+By day four and five, grafts become more secure, though the scalp remains sensitive.
 Light redness and small scabs are expected.
 Friction and pressure should still be avoided.

 Day 7: Scabs and Redness